Michel Moawad, the defiant candidate for Hezbollah, who rejects the presidency by “settlement”

 It is difficult to win the bet, especially since Michel Moawad, who is considered a staunch opponent of any form of political hegemony and Hezbollah’s weapons, considers him and his allies to be the challenge candidate.

-His critics accuse him of political opportunism, and mention his closeness to Washington or his joint list with candidates from President Michel Aoun’s party, the political ally of the Shiite party, during the 2018 legislative elections, about which he later expressed regret.
+His critics accuse him of political opportunism, and mention his closeness to Washington or his joint list with candidates from President Michel Aoun’s party, the political ally of the Shiite party, during the 2018 legislative elections, regarding which he later expressed regret.

 The support of the most prominent traditional opposition forces, including the two Christian parties (the Lebanese Forces and the Kataeb) and the Progressive Socialist Party (PSP) for the Druze leader Walid Jumblatt, is considered an additional impetus for the Lebanese politician, who is now rejecting the concept of a consensual president.
 Considering that “the settlement brings a gray president who has no color or decision and completes the dominance of weapons and corruption over the Lebanese state… and reconciliation… confirms Lebanese sovereignty and the state of institutions…”